misje/opencti-wazuh-connector/docs/source/installation.rst

    * - Tag
      - Description
-   * - 0.1.0
+   * - x.y.z
      - A connector (stable) release
    * - dev
      - Latest development version (branch *dev*) of the connector
    * - latest
      - The lastest release (à la tag 0.1.0) of the connector

-Use a version like *0.1.0* to references a stable version of the connector, or *latest* if you want the latest stable version.
-There are no tags that reference the OpenCTI version.
+Use a version like *0.1.0* to reference a stable version of the connector, or *latest* if you want the latest stable version.
+There are no tags that reference the OpenCTI version, like connectors published by OpenCTI.
 See :ref:`versions and compatibility <versions>` for a connector–OpenCTI version compatibility list.

 Creating users
 ~~~~~~~~~~~~~~